Commitment and Consistency

 Marketo

 The first email we’d like to use as an example was sent out by a company called Marketo.
-Most likely, if you’ve ever touched a marketing automation project, you’re familiar with this company.
+If you’ve ever touched a marketing automation project, you’re familiar with this company.

 When a user receives this email, they’re hit over the head with a powerful headline that reads, “Moving on is hard.”
 Additionally, later down the email, the user is asked to interact with one of two buttons.
 They’re prompted to select either a button that reads, “YES, keep the emails coming” or a button that reads, “NO, I would like to unsubscribe.”